Key Takeaways

 | Hale RLPRO 2000 (Electric Stand) | Full-body wellness, comprehensive treatment, sports medicine | Full-body (head to below knee) | Maximum coverage, premium positioning, highest per-session pricing ($6,700) |

-All Hale panels are FDA registered, Health Canada approved, feature dual wavelengths (660nm + 850nm), verified low EMF emissions, and include commercial-grade construction with electric stand options for easy patient positioning.
+All Hale panels are FDA-listed; RLPRO 1200 and 2000 are Health Canada Class II licensed, feature dual wavelengths (660nm + 850nm), verified low EMF emissions, and include commercial-grade construction with electric stand options for easy patient positioning.
 For most practices, the RLPRO 1200 offers the best balance of coverage, versatility, and cost.
 For practices wanting premium positioning or serving athletes, the RLPRO 2000 full-body panel justifies its higher price through increased per-session revenue and broader application range.

 Frequently Asked Questions